-Use the "DIAGNOSTIC" Lamp or Caterpillar ET in order to determine the diagnostic flash code.
+Use the "DIAGNOSTIC" Lamp to determine the diagnostic flash code.

-Use the following procedure to retrieve the diagnostic codes if the engine is equipped with a "DIAGNOSTIC" lamp:
+Use the following procedure to read the diagnostic codes if the engine is equipped with a "DIAGNOSTIC" lamp:

-1. Turn the ignition key to the ON position.
-The engine does not need to be started in order to view codes.
+Turn the ignition key to the ON position.
+The engine does not need to be started in order to view the flash codes.
 The engine does not need to be running while the ignition switch is in the ON position.

-The "DIAGNOSTIC" lamp blinks on and off at five second intervals.
+The "DIAGNOSTIC" lamp flashes on and off at five second intervals.

 When the ignition key is in the ON position, the lamp is checked for proper operation.
-If there are any active codes except for Code 34, the codes are displayed at this time.
+All active flash codes will be displayed at this time.